-Continued from Page 2 Competency in storage management critical to enterprise success
+Competency in storage management critical to enterprise success

 Competency in storage management is a requirement for any IT organization that hopes to provide a cost-effective and highly available environment for an enterprise’s critical applications and business processes.
 Joseph believes that storage vendors need to offer complete, intelligent solutions that are ready to deploy out of the box and that automate the more mundane storage processes, allowing the IT organization to focus on the broader issues of critical applications and business processes.